microsoft/aks-dev-day/labs/ingress/readme.md

 ![](content/image-app-final.png)

+***CONGRATULATIONS!***  you have successfully installed an Ingress Controller and setup routing rules for your application running in Azure Kubernetes Service.

 ## Cleanup
-When finished, delete the application and Ingress resrouce from your AKS Cluster
+When finished, delete the application and Ingress resource from your AKS Cluster

 ```bash
 kubectl delete -f blue-deploy.yaml -f red-deploy.yaml -f ingress.yaml